makuge/web23-exercise-2/README.md

     npm run start-nodemon

 to start the server.
-In any case the server will be running on port 3000.
+In any case, the server will be running on port 3000.
 You should see the message

     Server now listening on http://localhost:3000/